uxcam/react-native-ux-cam/README.md

 RNUxcam.startWithKey('YOUR API KEY');
 ```

-# For testing example app
+# Example apps

+A simple Javascript based example app is in the [UXCamReactExample](UXCamReactExample/) folder
+A very simple Typescript example is in the [UXCamReactExample-Typescript](UXCamReactExample-Typescript/) folder.

-For more detailed example using react-navigation, see [UXCam-demo-chat-app](https://github.com/samin20/UXCam-demo-app)
+For more detailed example using react-navigation, see [UXCam-demo-chat-app](https://github.com/uxcam/UXCam-demo-app)

 ## Setup